-There were three entries recorded subsequent to the receipt of our initial trial balance.
-There were two entries that decreased the change in net position by approximately \$962,000.
-In the prior year, there was no adjusting entries recorded subsequent to the receipt of our initial trial balance.
+There were two entries recorded subsequent to the receipt of the Organization's initial trial balance that decreased the change in net position by approximately \$1,034,000.
+In the prior year, there were three entries recorded subsequent to the receipt of our initial trial balance that decreased the change in net position by approximately \$962,000.